5 High-Zinc Foods That Will Boost Your Immunity

 Did you know zinc is important for keeping your immune system healthy?
 There is a correlation between zinc deficiency and increased risk for certain diseases, including deep respiratory infections, but also infectious diseases, autoimmune disorders, and cancer.
 We also know that zinc isn’t a mineral that hangs around in your body waiting for you to use it.
 Whatever you take in throughout the course of a day isn’t stored for future use.
-That means meeting your daily requirements (8-12mg) is important.
-Eating a healthy, well-balanced diet usually covers it, but it’s always good to know which foods in particular boost your intake.
-Here are 5 high-zinc foods to incorporate into your diet.
+That means meeting your daily requirements (8 to 12 milligrams) is important.
+Eating a healthy, well-balanced diet usually covers it, but it’s always good to know which foods, in particular, boost your intake.
+Here are five high-zinc foods to incorporate into your diet.

 All shellfish are a good source of zinc and oysters are a great source.
 A half dozen oysters contain almost 300% of your daily needs!
 But oysters aren’t exactly something you eat every day.
 Shrimp, on the other hand, is something you’ll always find in my freezer because it makes for fast, cheap, and healthy dinners.
 A 4-ounce serving contains about 15% of your daily needs.
-Try tossing them into stir-fries and pastas, swapping them in for your usual filling on taco night, or making a saucy Thai curry.
+Try tossing them into stir-fries and pasta, swapping them in for your usual filling on taco night, or making a saucy Thai curry.

 Try the recipe: Citrus Shrimp and Avocado Salad from Foodie Crush